BEST BMW DRIFT CAR

 The biggest downside is the e46 coupe chassis can start to tear or crack at the rear subframe mounting points.
 It’s so common, that you can find weldable subframe reinforcement plate kits from most aftermarket BMW performance parts manufactures.

-If you’re not up to welding, then the sedan tends to hold up much better to the abuse of drifting.
+If you’re not up to welding, then a BMW sedan tends to hold up much better to the abuse of drifting.

 4. BMW Z3 Drift Car